paradajz/EmuEEPROM/README.md

 Compared to the original implementation from ST, this one:

 * is written in C++
-* is hardware-independent - flash access is done through `StorageAccess` interface
+* is hardware-independent - flash access is done through `Hwa` interface
 * offers significantly faster read/write access to flash memory and page transfers, mainly due to the fact that the contents of entire flash page is stored in RAM
 * is unsuitable for devices with low amunt of RAM